 With more than two billion active users worldwide, Facebook is the biggest social media platform.
 It’s a great way to advertise your electrical business through a range of formats – video, posts and photos.

 Check out our blog on how to use Facebook to advertise your trade business.

 These days, if a business isn’t on Instagram, you might wonder whether it even exists in real life.
 Instagram has a huge influence in promoting businesses whether you’re in hospitality, fashion or the trade industry.
 It’s particularly beneficial for younger target markets who spend a lot of time on their phones.

 Feeling a bit out of your depth?
 Check out our Instagram guide for tradespeople.

-Video is quickly becoming the number one way brands market their businesses.
+Video is quickly becoming the number one way brands advertise their businesses.
 YouTube’s revenue has grown nearly $19 billion in just ten years – so there’s no denying it’s an effective marketing tool.
-We know what you’re thinking – how can you market your electrical business on YouTube?
+We know what you’re thinking – how can you advertise your electrical business on YouTube?
 There are endless ways.

 Why not start a channel answering common electrical questions?
 Or showcase a day in the life of an electrician to gain traction on your channel?
 Whatever the way, it’s a sure route to spreading word about your business.
 We know YouTube might seem daunting, so here’s how to start a YouTube channel as a trade business.

 Don’t forget about the sparkies who might want to come and work for you, or another trade company looking to join forces.
 Before they pursue a chat with you about a job or collaboration, they’ll want to suss you out via LinkedIn – so make sure yours is up to date and looking flash.

 8. Make the most of offline marketing techniques